runtipi/runtipi-appstore/apps/authentik/metadata/description.md

 ## Install Information

+*Initial Install May take a bit to start up!*

 To start the initial setup, navigate to http://<your server's IP or hostname>:9000/if/flow/initial-setup/.

 There you are prompted to set a password for the akadmin user (the default user).